-Productivity at the workplace is an evaluation of the efficiency of the task-force of an organisation.
+Productivity at the workplace is an evaluation of the efficiency of the task-force of an organization.
 It measures the output that an employee can deliver in a stipulated time frame.
 An efficient productivity is primarily a result of intelligent planning and dedicated efforts to reach the set goals.
-Usually a relative term, the overall success of an organisation depends on the productivity of its employees and plays a pivotal role in augmenting the growth prospect of a business.
+Usually a relative term, the overall success of an organization depends on the productivity of its employees and plays a pivotal role in augmenting the growth prospect of a business.

 Many employees find themselves seeking answers on “How can I increase productivity at work?”
 Feeling a sense of accomplishment towards the end of the day can be a challenging task.
 Companies have increasingly learned the importance of productivity at work.
 While improvement of productivity is a continual process, we present to you some effective tips that can help in increasing your productivity:

 Various popular economists and entrepreneurs suggest the application of Pareto Principle, commonly known as the 80/20 rule to help employees to increase productivity at the workplace.
 The 80/20 rule states that 80% of results are achieved by completing 20% of the tasks, while the remaining 80% of tasks only contribute to 20% of the results.
 Thus, in accordance with this rule, we should aim to prioritize our tasks in such a way that we focus on those tasks that can help us in achieving results, and then allocate the remaining time in completing the tasks that are less important.
 If done exactly in the same manner then we can easily increase productivity by 5 times.
 But as we are humans and human errors should always be considered, then also we can easily increase productivity by 3 times after all the errors at the workplace.